-These factors make IDPA attractive to people who are interested in practicing with the guns that they use for self-defense.
+These factors make IDPA attractive to people interested in practicing with the guns they use for self-defense.

 All of these types of matches tend to be relatively fast-paced, but not all pistol competitions are.
-One exception is NRA Action Pistol, sometimes also known as Bianchi Cup because the Cup is one of the most visible matches in the sport.
+One exception is NRA Action Pistol.

 Action Pistol requires shooters to use pistols to shoot round steel plates up to 25 yards away, and at paper targets up to 50 yards away.

-Perhaps one of the most classic is small bore rifle, which are rifles in .22 caliber.
+Perhaps one of the most classic is small bore rifles — rifles in .22 caliber.

 The rifles are normally paired with special canvas or leather shooting coats and pants that help the competitor move as little as possible while shooting.
 You’ll also see similar equipment in small bore’s close cousin, air rifle competition.

-If small calibers don’t excite you but competition shooting at tiny targets does, there are the various NRA High Power and Civilian Marksmanship Program (CMP) rifle competitions, including F-Class and Palma.
+If small calibers don’t excite you, but competition shooting at tiny targets do, there are the various NRA High Power and Civilian Marksmanship Program (CMP) rifle competitions, including F-Class and Palma.

-The standard High Power match is shot at varying distances out to 600 yards, where the highest scoring part of the target is a 6-inch circle, with long-range F-Class and Palma matches stretching as far as 1000 yards – over half a mile!
+The standard High Power match is shot at varying distances out to 600 yards, where the highest scoring part of the target is a 6-inch circle, with long-range F-Class and Palma matches stretching as far as 1000 yards!

 Service Rifles are AR-15 rifles that meet very exacting military-correct specifications with iron sights or limited-power scopes.
 To help control movement, competitors can wear shooting coats and pants and use a sling, but nothing else.